Elehuris Montero Preview, Player Props: Rockies vs. Orioles

 Elehuris Montero At The Plate

-- Montero is hitting .219 with nine doubles, two triples, five home runs and seven walks.
+- Montero has nine doubles, two triples, five home runs and seven walks while hitting .220.

-- Montero has picked up a hit in 47.3% of his 55 games this season, with at least two hits in 18.2% of those games.
+- In 48.2% of his 56 games this season, Montero has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 34.5% of his games this season, Montero has tallied at least one RBI.
-In five of those games (9.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 33.9% of his games this year, Montero has had at least one RBI.
+He's picked up more than one in 8.9% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.